2lian/asyncio-for-robotics/own_proto_example.md

 ## Important Note: Be careful to not miss data!

-In this example `.readline()` reads the next line on each call, and `read()` is called on every line change.
+In this example `.readline()` reads the next line on each call, and `reader()` is called on every line change.
 So we cannot miss a line.